Please view the updates below on various topics. If you can't find the information you need, please send us your questions:

 Will students coming to campus need a parking permit?

-Parking permits are required for the Fall 2020 semester.
+Yes, all vehicles are required to have a St. Edward's University parking permit to park on campus at all times.
 In addition to semester or annual permits, students, staff and faculty have the option of purchasing day permits in the parking portal for $5.
-There are also spaces around campus specifically marked for parking permits that can purchased on an hourly basis through the ParkATX app.
+There are also spaces around campus specifically marked for parking permits that can be purchased on an hourly basis through the ParkATX app.

 What experiences can I have with RecWell?